Corona Dog Bites Lawyer

 How long do I have to take legal action after a dog bite?

-However, there's an exception for minors.
-If the person bitten was under 18, the two-year clock doesn't start ticking until their 18th birthday, giving them more time to take legal action.
+However, there is an important exception for minors.
+If the victim was under 18, the two-year period to file a lawsuit doesn't begin until their 18th birthday.

 In California, how long does an insurance company have to settle a claim?